Hanoi

 Bac Mon (North gate) of Imperial Citadel of Thang Long

-Bac Mon is located to the north of the Citadel.
 Together with Doan Mon, these are the only two remaining gates of the Citadel.
-Built with brick and arches of stone, the gate is now used as a place to worship the two former governors of Hanoi: Nguyen Tri Phuong and Hoang Dieu.
+The gate is now used as a place to worship the two former governors of Hanoi: Nguyen Tri Phuong and Hoang Dieu.
 They stood as loyal subjects to the Vietnamese court under the invasion of the French colonists in the 19th century.

 5. Hau Lau (Princess Pagoda)